cirosantilli/linux-cheat/vm/vagrant/README.md

 The directory must exist on the host, but is automatically created if it does not exist on the guest.

 If you share the vagrant home or its parents, you cannot ssh into the machine anymore because the `.ssh` will disappear.

+#box location

+The base boxes (added via `add`) are stored under `~/.vagrant.d/boxes`.
+These are not the actual state machines, whose directory depends on which provider you use.

+To actually get the box state, it seems that the only way is to do provider specific things.